-Malaysia employment visas
+Malaysia employment visas in 2021

 Healy Consultants assists our Client to apply for employment and resident visas with the Immigration Department of Malaysia to allow them to live and work in Malaysia.
 We are proud to say that our approval rate is still 100%.
 Healy Consultants’ fee to assist our Client obtain a work permit is US$4,950.